9glenda/9glenda.github.io/content/posts/own-website.md

 ### Create a github repo
 It is assumed that you have ssh with github set up to be able to push changes to your github repo.
 Create a github repo called `<your github username>.github.io`.
 This is the subdomain you will use to host your website.
-After creating the repo you will see an option called `…or push an existing repository from the command line`.
-Copy paste teh commands from there and run them in the `website` folder.
+After creating the repo you will see an option called `or push an existing repository from the command line`.
+Copy paste the commands from github and run them locally in the `website` folder.
-For example mine looks like this (`DONT COPY PASTE THIS`):
+For example, mine looks like this (`DO NOT COPY PASTE THIS`):
 ```sh
 git remote add origin git@github.com:9glenda/glenda.github.io.git
 git branch -M main